 - 1-2 eggs for pan frying the patties

 - Once the mixture is cooked allow to cool a little.
-Remove all the large whole spices like cinnamon stick, bay leaf, skin of cardamom leave the pods.
+Remove all the large whole spices like cinnamon stick, bay leaf, skin of cardamom leave the seeds.
 Transfer mixture to a meat grinder or a food processor.
 Blend till mixture is smooth and not chunky.

 - Transfer mixture to a bowl.
 At this time add chopped cilantro and taste to adjust salt.
-Mix well
+Mix well.

 - If mixture is too warm or soft to form patties let it sit out on counter or refrigerate for a little bit.
 Once the mixture is cooled form disk shaped patties.
-You may have to wet hands so mixture does not stick to hands.
+You may have to wet hands so mixture does not stick to hands. (once shaped you can freeze like this in zip lock bag)

 - Enjoy these patties as a burger with favorite toppings.
 Have with rice, naan or roti.